SageSeekerSociety/cheese-backend-nt/README.md

 You also need to set up several services.
 We recommend using Docker to run these services.
-Make sure you have installed Docker and run ```doc/script/dependency-start.sh``` and ```doc/script/dependency-restart.sh``` in Unix shell or the bash in Docker Desktop to start the services.
-(You may need to remove ```sudo``` and run the commands one by one manually if you want to do it on Windows in Docker Desktop)
+Make sure you have installed Docker and run ```doc/script/dependency-start.sh``` and ```doc/script/dependency-restart.sh``` in Unix shell or the bash in Docker Desktop to start the services. `sudo` may be required for the scripts.

 ### Build
 To build the project, run ```./mvnw install``` in Unix shell or PowerShell.
 This will generate API interfaces from the